-When driving through Ridgway, you’ll come across some of my favorite views of the San Juan Mountains.
+When driving through Ridgway on your Colorado road trip, you’ll come across some of my favorite views of the San Juan Mountains.
 Every time I pass through, I can’t help but pull my car over at every pull-off and parking lot just to snap some photos of the mountains.
 They’re just that good.
 So take this drive slow.
 Enjoy the route from Ridgway to Telluride.
 Soak it in.

 The town of Telluride is actually super small.
 You can drive the length of it within minutes.
 But there’s also so much to do there.
 Telluride is home to some incredible boutique shops, restaurants, and cafes.

 It’s famously known for its world-class skiing, but I’ll be honest: I think Telluride is best in the summer and early fall, when the area is most accessible for hiking and off-roading.

 First things first: when you get into town, take the free gondola up the mountain to watch the alpenglow on the San Juan mountains at sunset.
 There’s no better way to start your Telluride adventures.

 Or, if you’d rather hike after taking the gondola up the mountain, the See Forever Trail (5 miles RT 1696 ft elevation gain) is at the top, too.